yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `GetValidationIssues()`
 <!-- END GENERATED: built-in-python-command-surface -->

-Implications for future work:
+Implications for command authors:

-- adding a new built-in command requires a Python binding in the same change
+- adding a built-in command means adding its Python binding in the same change
-- `python_binding_name` must stay consistent with `bindings/CoreBindings.cpp`
+- `python_binding_name` in the catalog must stay consistent with `bindings/CoreBindings.cpp`
-- Python-bound commands call the same `Execute()` path as the CLI
+- Python callers use the same `Execute()` path as the CLI
-- `PrepareForExecution()` diagnostics are part of the current Python-facing contract
+- `PrepareForExecution()` diagnostics are part of the Python-facing contract

-## 10. Implementation Rules for New Commands
+## 11. Change checklist for command authors

-When adding a new built-in command, follow this order:
+Use the checklist below when adding a new built-in command or making a large command change:

-1. add the public command interface under `include/core/`
+1. add or update the public command header under `include/core/`
-2. add the implementation under `src/core/`
+2. add or update the implementation under `src/core/`
-3. derive from `CommandBase`, usually via `CommandWithOptions<Options, CommandId::...>`
-4. define a command-local options type derived from `CommandOptions`
+3. define an options type derived from `CommandOptions`
-5. add command-specific setters and use `CommandBase` helper families before adding custom boilerplate
-6. keep single-field validation in setters
+4. derive from `CommandWithOptions<...>`
+5. declare the correct `CommonOptionMask`
+6. register only command-local CLI options in `RegisterCLIOptionsExtend(...)`
+7. keep setters on top of `MutateOptions(...)` and the validation helpers
-7. keep cross-field or mode-dependent validation in `ValidateOptions()`
+8. keep cross-field rules in `ValidateOptions()`
-8. keep transient caches and pointers resettable through `ResetRuntimeState()`
+9. reset transient state in `ResetRuntimeState()`
-9. keep `ExecuteImpl()` phase-oriented and orchestration-focused
+10. keep `ExecuteImpl()` phase-oriented and orchestration-focused
-10. use `DataObjectManager` helper paths for parsing, loading, and persistence
-11. add the built-in descriptor entry to `BuiltInCommandCatalog()`
+11. add or update the descriptor in `BuiltInCommandCatalog()`
-12. add the Python binding in `bindings/CoreBindings.cpp`
+12. add or update the Python binding in `bindings/CoreBindings.cpp`
-13. update tests, docs, and examples in the same change
+13. update tests, examples, and this document in the same change

-A useful mental model is:

-- the catalog decides whether the built-in command exists and what its public names are
-- the command type declares which shared options it gets
-- the command class decides option semantics and workflow sequencing
-- the data layer decides how files and persistence are implemented
+The most useful tests to revisit after a command-system change are:

+- `tests/CommandDescriptorShape_test.cpp`
+- `tests/CommandCommonOptions_test.cpp`
+- `tests/CommandExecutionContract_test.cpp`
+- `tests/PreparedStateInvalidation_test.cpp`
+- `tests/DocsSync_test.cpp`
+- command-specific tests under `tests/*Command*_test.cpp`

-## 11. What to Avoid
+## 12. What to avoid

 Avoid these anti-patterns:

-- bypassing `BuiltInCommandCatalog()` and hard-coding new built-in CLI subcommands elsewhere
+- bypassing `BuiltInCommandCatalog()` and hard-coding new built-ins elsewhere
-- reintroducing static self-registration patterns
+- reintroducing static self-registration
 - validating obvious bad input only deep inside `ExecuteImpl()`
+- writing directly into `m_options` without invalidating prepared state
+- creating directories during setter execution
 - mixing CLI parsing details into algorithm-heavy workflow code
-- creating directories during parse-time setter execution
-- letting commands reach around `DataObjectManager` to manipulate persistence internals directly
+- reaching around `DataObjectManager` to manipulate persistence internals directly
-- building a new top-level command when an enum-based mode extension on an existing command is the cleaner fit
+- adding a new top-level command when an enum-based extension of an existing command is the better fit

-## 12. Recommended Reference Files
+## 13. Recommended reference files

-For future command work, inspect these files first:
+For command work, inspect these files first:

 - `src/main.cpp`
 - `include/core/Application.hpp`